FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.2 and Inkscape 0.48/Module 3 Lab.md

  ![Text and Paths Labels Sharing the Same Origin](figures/Text_and_Paths_Labels_Sharing_the_Same_Origin.png "Text and Paths Labels Sharing the Same Origin")

 38. Select the LA text (larger one), hold down the Control key on your keyboard, and use the top-right resize arrows to make the larger text the same size as the smaller text.
 Holding down the Control key maintains the aspect ratio of the resizing object.
-39. Re-open the Text and Font dialog (TextText and Font) and notice that the Font size is right around 18.
+39. Re-open the Text and Font dialog (Text->Text and Font) and notice that the Font size is right around 18.
 Now we know which font size we are working with.
 40. Set the Font size to 18.
 41. Click the Text tab and then change the text to AK.
 42. Click Apply then Close to close the Text and Font dialog.